About us and submission guidelines

 The Ki Agency is a boutique literary and scriptwriting agency with a focus on genre fiction.
 If you are considering sending us your work, please follow the guidelines set out here.
 We process a huge volume of queries on a rolling basis so queries that come in other formats may not be looked at.

 You can find more information on our individual taste and what we’re interested in on our profiles below.
-Please note that the agency does not cover children’s books or poetry - or any projects created using AI tools.
+Please note that the agency does not cover poetry - or any projects created using AI tools.
+Miriam is the only agent working on children's books.
 We ask that you submit to one agent only, as we will refer manuscripts internally when they might be more suitable to a colleague.

-Meg is currently closed to queries.
-When open, she accepts submissions from screenwriters and authors.
+Meg is currently open to queries.
+She accepts submissions from screenwriters and authors.
 For film, TV or theatre, she likes to receive the full script in PDF format.
 For books, please send a full synopsis and the first three chapters / first 50 pages as a Word document or PDF.
 She exclusively accepts submissions via email and asks that you tell her a little about yourself in the covering email.

-Helen is currently open to queries for adult Urban Fantasy, Paranormal Romance and Romantasy only.
-She handles author queries via QueryTracker when she is open.
+Helen is currently open to queries.
+She handles author queries via QueryTracker.
 Please send her the first ten pages, your query letter (and synopsis, if applicable) using https://querytracker.net/query/HelenLane.
 To make querying more accessible she does not require personalisation in the letter or a synopsis.
 But if you have one already, please include it in your query.

 Meg’s work for her clients is informed by her involvement behind the scenes, previously as co-Chair of the Dramatists’ section of the PMA, on the management board of Public Lending Right, and as the external examiner for the MA in Scriptwriting course at Sheffield Hallam.
 She is currently Chair of the Writers’ Organisations Advisory Group, and has also served on the committee of the Association of Authors’ Agents.